7Block Labs

 }

-This shifts responsibility to the delegated code—where it belongs—rather than ad‑hoc dApp prompts.
+This moves the responsibility to the delegated code, which is where it truly belongs, instead of relying on those ad-hoc dApp prompts.

 3) Ship with “session keys” for teams and devices